 My nephew, Martin Tello, runs our delivery trucks.
 We use a 4×4 Ford 350 for most deliveries.
 With our 2000 International tractor and specially designed delivery trailer, we can deliver buildings up to 16′ wide and 40′ long.

-Today we still work hard to provide a top quality product at a reasonable price.
-We still look for the best materials available–#1 treated 4″x6″ skids, “Standard and Better” Doug Fir framing lumber, Smart Panel siding, 30-year shingles, Benjamin Moore Paint.
+Just like we did in 1992, we still work hard to provide a top quality product at a reasonable price.
+We look for the best materials available–#1 treated 4″x6″ skids, #2 Doug Fir framing lumber, Smart Panel siding that is 7/16″ thick (not 3/8″, like most builders use), 30-year Malarkey shingles, Benjamin Moore Paint.
 And we work hard to maintain old-fashioned craftsmanship.
 Every building shows our attention to detail.
+So let’s say it this way, “The more you look, the better we look!”

 I started Better Built Barns in 1993, the year after we moved to Perkins, OK.
 At that time my wife Ruth and I had four growing sons, Albert (14), Brian (12), Carl (10), and Daniel (7).
 We were homeschooling our children, and I had been earning a living for our family of seven children by writing and editing Spanish Gospel literature.
 But I wanted to be able to work with my sons.
 Boys need to learn to work.
 Fathers need to teach them.